KatWenger/gifsound/README.md

 type: interactive practice
 ---

-##Interactive Practice: Model-View-Controller
+##Sinatra Template

-Fork and clone this repository and follow along in lecture!
+Fork and clone this repository to use as a template for your final project.

-(WIP)